 In Helene’s roastery, she processes organic, Fairtrade beans from a cooperation that supports only female growers.
 And it was her who inspired us to write this post and made us more conscious about our choice of beans.

 Why exactly?
 Let’s see…

 The strictly non-profit NGO was founded in 2004 by more than four hundred Peruvian women.
 They now support female growers in Peru, Colombia, the Dominican Republic, Guatemala and Sumatra.
 Gender inequality, abuse and poverty are still major problems in many coffee-producing communities and women (and their children) are often affected the most.
 Café Femenino provides cultivation trainings as well as financial grants, allowing them to start their own business.
 They thereby help to improve the life quality of many families.
 We also really liked that all the Café Femenino farmers grow their beans traditionally (under a rich, natural rainforest canopy) and not in monoculture.
-In 2016 alone, the foundation and its donors supported 35 different community projects and we assumed that they have expanded even further by now.
+In 2016 alone, the foundation and its donors supported 35 different community projects and we assume that they have expanded even further by now.

 And by all means, their coffees taste spectacular!